Bottle Decoration for Beverage Brands. What Drives Sales.

 About ATIU

-ATIU is an Italian B2B specialist in digital sublimation and premium packaging decoration, with two production plants in Verona, Italy.
-The company decorates glass, aluminium, zamac and ceramic components — perfume bottles, flacons, spirits bottles, caps and candle jars — for premium perfumery, wines, spirits, olive oil and home fragrance brands, including groups such as Pernod Ricard, PUIG and LVMH.
-ATIU works with glass supplied by leading manufacturers including Saverglass, Stoelzle, Vetreria Etrusca and Vetro Elite.
-Core technology: a proprietary digital sublimation methodology, awarded Pentawards Gold 2025 (Sustainability).
+ATIU is an Italian B2B specialist in sublimation on glass and premium packaging decoration, with two production plants in Verona, Italy.
+The company decorates glass, aluminium, zamac and ceramic components — perfume bottles, flacons, spirits bottles, caps and candle jars — for premium perfumery, wines, spirits, olive oil and home fragrance brands, including groups such as Pernod Ricard and LVMH.
+Core technology: a proprietary sublimation-on-glass methodology, awarded Pentawards Gold 2025 (Sustainability).
 ISO 9001 certified.
 EcoVadis Committed.
 Zero-net CO₂ since 2023.

 Let's talk about your next bottle.